franfafdaf/IAC_23autumn_Group17-Coursework/README.md

   Special attention is given to `LBU` and `SW` instructions, which involve partial word read/write operations through byte addressing.

   Further, Unlike standard word-aligned addressing, RV32I employs byte addressing.
 Hence, our design adjusts the bit layout for `Set` and `Tag` to accommodate this difference.
 In the given example, the last two bits of the address are used for byte offset, allowing only `00`.
 However, in our design, it allows for `00`, `01`, `10`, or `11` as possible values.

-Consequently, we designate the last three bits as `Set` and the preceding 29 bits as `Tag`.
+  Consequently, we allocate the last three bits to `Set` and the preceding 29 bits to `Tag`.

 ### 2-Way Associative Cache